Sauravsingh0049/CarDekho-Insights-Exploring-Automotive-Trends-with-MySQL/README.md

 ## Tools Used
 ![mysql](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/228966d3-5643-4857-9028-3f5bc4d6accf)

-MySQL is the world’s most popular open source database.
+MySQL is the world’s most popular open-source database.
 According to DB-Engines, MySQL ranks as the second-most-popular database, behind Oracle Database.
 Since MySQL is open source, it includes numerous features developed in close cooperation with users over more than 25 years.
 So it’s very likely that your favorite application or programming language is supported by MySQL Database.

 ![Screenshot (57)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/823aecde-6bc8-4542-bc71-d66806f8b1da)